By Coach Rick Schultz

-Now that summer is here, it’s time to cover up.
+Now that spring is here and the sun it starting to shine again, it’s time to think about sun protection.
 When in the sun, you want to protect yourself against the harmful ultraviolet (UV) rays that can cause skin and related damage across a range up to and including cancer.
 Cyclists need to cover and protect:

 - Your eyes with a good pair of quality sunglasses that block out 99-100% of both UVA and UVB rays

-- The top of your head, face, ears, neck, lips, arms and legs (your skin, in other words, all over your body) with a good quality sunscreen (See Sunscreen Info and Tips for Summer Riding for a primer on sunscreen and its use.)
+- The top of your head, face, ears, neck, lips, arms and legs (your skin, in other words, all over your body) with a good quality sunscreen (See Sunscreen Info and Tips for Summer Riding for a primer on sunscreen and its use, and Dr. Mirkin’s more recent article on the safest types of sunscreen and types to avoid.)

 But what about the parts of your body covered by your jersey, shorts, etc?
 A few years ago in one of our Health Matters columns titled Wearing Sunscreen Under a Jersey, the author cited a board-certified dermatologist colleague who estimated that the sun protection factor (SPF) of a regular jersey (one with no added sun protection) is about 8.
 “This is a very low level of protection – especially for a long day in the sun,” he said.